chanakyav/CMPE202/lab4/output/README.md

 |Notify customer regarding entry on to waitlist|      Customer |
 |Notify customer regarding available accommodation | Customer |
 |Notify waitlist of a customer's if they want to stop, leave, or confirm|Waitlist|

+### 2. Explanation

+The design pattern that was chosen to represent this design is **Mediator**.
+This behavioral design patterns fits well because the **_Notifier_** object acts as a mediator between the customer and the waitlist.
+At any point, the customer does not have to interact with the waitlist directly or vice versa.
+This promotes loose coupling and development of strong set of rules that both the customer and waitlist objects can interact with.
+The only job of the **_Notifier_** object is to relay messages therefore its role is a _ConcreteMediator_.
+The **_Customer_** and  **_Waitlist_** objects are _Colleagues_ since they only communicate through the mediator.